Pallara, Queensland: Geography

-Pallara is 24.3 km by road south of the Brisbane GPO.
+Pallara is 24.3 km by road south of the Brisbane CBD.

 History

 The name Pallara means flat land and is derived from a non-local Aboriginal word spelt with only one "l".

 The suburb is relatively undeveloped with electricity supply only reaching Pallara in 1961.

 Ritchie Road State School opened on 24 August 1959.
 The name was later changed to Pallara State School.

 In 1997, the Pallara Parklands were opened on a remediated dump.